 Both the American College of Obstetricians and Gynecologists (ACOG) and the Society for Maternal-Fetal Medicine (SMFM) recommend that pregnant and breastfeeding people be vaccinated against COVID19.

 Although pregnant or lactating women were not included in the COVID19 vaccine clinical trials, hundreds of thousands of pregnant people have been vaccinated and no unexpected pregnancy or fetal problems have occurred.
 There have been no reports of any increased risk of pregnancy loss, growth problems, or birth defects.

 We know that about 1 to 3 in 1,000 pregnant women with COVID19 will develop severe illness.
 Compared to those who aren’t pregnant, pregnant women infected by COVID19 with symptoms are 3 times more likely to need ICU care, 2 to 3 times more likely to need advanced life support, and have a 70% increased risk of death.
 According to a September 29, 2021 urgent health advisory from the Centers for Disease Control (CDC), there have been more than 125,000 confirmed cases of COVID19 in pregnant people including more than 22,000 hospitalizations and 161 deaths.
 To reduce these risk, the COVID19 vaccine is recommended.
 See the full CDC health advisory here.

+The best way to prevent complications from COVID-19 is vaccination and continue to be up to date on your vaccination series.
 We strongly recommend that our pregnant and breastfeeding patients get the COVID19 vaccination.
 Pregnancy is not an indication for a COVID19 vaccine waiver.

 If you have questions about the vaccine, please talk to your provider at your next visit.